HomeHow To GuidesPower Equipment RepairHow to Read a Spark Plug | Spark Plug Photos

 Gapper Spark Plug Tool

-Use a Spark Plug Gauge like this one from Gapper to make sure the spark plug gap is consistent with the engine specifications for your engine.
+Use a Spark Plug Gauge like this one from Gapper to ensure the spark plug gap is consistent with your engine’s specifications.

 Use the Gap Opener portion of the gap tool, and open or close the side electrode (prong) – to match the gap specifications for your engine.